-Global diamond demand for jewellery reached a record high of $79 billion in 2013, according
+Global diamond demand at record $79 billion in 2013, according

 to the inaugural Diamond Insight Report, published by De Beers.

 Demand is expected to continue to grow over the long term, driven by the ongoing economic recovery in the US (the world’s largest diamond jewellery market) and the growth of the middle classes in developing markets such as China and India.